Network Administrator Interview Questions

 Example: “TCP/IP stands for Transmission Control Protocol/Internet Protocol.
 It establishes a connection between computers before any data is exchanged between them.
 It acts as the highway for data packets being sent back and forth and is used by various other protocols such as HTTP or FTP.
 TCP also sorts out data packets to ensure they are received in the proper order.”

 Question: What is the difference between HTTP and HTTPS?

-Explanation: By now, you recognize this as another technical question.
-This is a little different in that it is asking you to compare two types of networking technology.
-Again, provide a definition of each of these terms, and then give an example of how they’re used or what the key differences between them are.
+Explanation: By now, you should recognize this as another technical question.
+It is a little different in that it is asking you to compare two types of networking technology.
+Again, provide a definition of each of these terms and then give an example of how they’re used or what the key differences between them are.